oehf/tewepo/README.md

-# tewepo
+# TEWEPO - Teleradiologie Webportal

-TEWEPO Teleradiology Webportal
+More information is available at: UNDERCONSTRUCTION